Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 Read more about React Hooks: https://reactjs.org/docs/hooks-custom.html

-So how does the the `useD3` hook work?
+So how does the `useD3` hook work?

 React normally manages DOM but in this case we want D3 to handle the DOM.
 "Handling" the DOM in this case means creating and updating elements in DOM.
 In this example you want D3 to create new SVG elements and set their attributes, and attach these elements to the same parent SVG element.

 For example, you'll always want the same parent SVG element, and you will want to create and remove `rect`, `circle`, or `path` elements that children of that SVG parent element.

-To guarantee you always using the same SVG element you need a `ref`.
+To guarantee you're always using the same SVG element you need a `ref`.
 A `ref` is a "reference" to a DOM element that will be handled outside of React's virtual DOM.
-In our case this will the SVG element.
+In our case this will be the SVG element.

 The `ref` can't be used until the element it refers to is created.
 For this to work you'll use the `useEffect` hook.